The Grapes of Death: Release

+Les raisins de la mort was released theatrically in France on 5 July 1978 by Rush Distribution.

 Home media

 Les raisins de la mort was first made available on DVD in the United States via Synapse Films on 25 April 2002; this special edition release preserved its original aspect ratio of 1.66:1.
-It was released again in the US, by Redemption Films, on 20 May 2008.
+It was released again in the United States, by Redemption Films, on 20 May 2008.
 Both releases of the film in the US were uncut.
 In the United Kingdom, the film was released on DVD by Redemption Films on 25 April 2005, also in its original aspect ratio of 1.66:1.

-Redemption released the film for the first time on Blu-ray in the US and Canada on 25 April 2013.
+Redemption released the film for the first time on Blu-ray in the United States and Canada on 25 April 2013.
+A 4K UHD Blu-ray edition was released in North America and the UK by Powerhouse Films on 28 April 2026.